keviny8312/BreadBoard/README.md

 # BreadBoard
 CMSC 355 - Final Project
-FIles included  in this repository all go towrads the completion of the CMSC 355 final app design.
+Files included  in this repository all go towards the completion of the CMSC 355 final app design.